 Careers & Prospects

-The Ebbsfleet Academy recognises the importance of careers education, information and guidance (CEIAG) to prepare students for the opportunities, challenges and responsibilities of life, during which they must be able to respond to the changing demands of a technological age, adapt to differing modes of employment, develop life-long learning resources, and balance work and leisure.
+Ebbsfleet Academy recognises the importance of careers education, information and guidance (CEIAG) to prepare students for the opportunities, challenges and responsibilities of life, during which they must be able to respond to the changing demands of a technological age, adapt to differing modes of employment, develop life-long learning resources, and balance work and leisure.

 In order to provide quality, tailored support and guidance to our students we have created ‘EA Prospects’ — a department dedicated to supporting our students to pursue their natural curiosity about the working world.

 Students receive unbiased careers information, impartial guidance and a curriculum relevant to the world of work.
 In addition, the academy encourages and supports appropriate work experience opportunities and placements in KS4, as well as providing information and support to students making applications for employment and further and higher education.
-Ms O’Keeffe is available to students during term time, Tuesday to Thursday from 3.00pm until 4.30pm.
-Appointments can be made via email and parents are welcome to also attend these.

-The impact of this department will be measured through annual student and staff evaluations, and by achieving the ‘Quality In Careers’ award at the end of academic year 2019/20.
+The impact of this department will be measured through annual student and staff evaluations, and by achieving the ‘Quality In Careers’ award at the end of academic year 2021/22.
 Student destination data will be analysed at the end of each academic year to ensure meaningful progression to higher and further education.

 Our CEIAG programme and related information is reviewed annually, however information may be revised throughout the year to reflect new regulations.
-The date of the next review is September 2019.

 Our Provider Access Statement can be found attached below.

 If you wish to contact our Careers Advisor, Ms Knowles, please email her at: email@example.com